mrjeevs/Shortcuts-Old/DiscordMyself/README.md

 ## Privacy
 - *This shortcut does not scrape for any sensitive or identifying information or install any sort of malware on your phone* ✅. *As always, I recommend my users to double check every action this shortcut performs, as it is your responsibility to be 100% sure of what you are using*.
 - *If the shortcut asks you permission before sending, just click **Always Allow**.
 It will ask this from **every source** you use the shortcut from.
 You can remove sources from the privacy settings of the shortcut later, should you choose to change your mind.*
-- *The Updatekit API uses your device's model and iOS version to ensure new updates are compatible with your device.
+- *The UpdateKit API uses your device's model and iOS version to ensure new updates are compatible with your device.
 If your device and/or iOS is not compatible with the shortcut, future updates won't be presented to you.*

 ## Disclaimer